 Summer is, by far, my favorite time of year.
-The sun is out, the birds are chirping, the flowers are blooming.
+The sun is out.
+Birds are chirping.
+Flowers are blooming.
 Millions of people emerge from hibernation for the great outdoors.
 To me, there are three things that truly signal the summer: baseball, beer, and BBQ.
 Today we are focusing on the king of grill toppers, ribs!

 My normal procedure for baby backs would be 225°F on my smoker for 4-5 hours.
 But that limits me to only cooking and eating them on the weekends, and I’m way too greedy for that.
 Luckily, I have a CVap® Cook & Hold Oven!
-This technology allows me to cook the them beforehand in the oven and have them holding until I get off work.
-I can then finish them off on the grill at my convenience.
+This allows me to cook them beforehand and have them holding until I get off work.
+Then I can finish them off on the grill at my convenience.

 - Salt – 3 tablespoons